alexander-williamson/prequin-fullstack-interview-task/README.md

 ```
 As a Preqin user,
-I want to see a list of investors, their details and the total of their commitments.
+I want to see a list of investors and the total of their commitments.
-When I click on an investor,
+When I select an investor,
 I want to see a breakdown of their commitments
-And be able to filter by Asset Class.
+And be able to filter them by Asset Class.
 ```

 Sample data is provided in `data.csv`.
 Assume a sole currency of GBP, and ignore any authentication needs.